Classical Music Composition Using State Space Models: Methods and Models

 where $z_{1:T}$ are the hidden states and the model parameters $\theta$ specify the emission probabilities $p_\theta(x \mid z)$, $\theta'$ specify the transition probabilities $p_{\theta'}(z_t \mid z_{t-1})$, and the initial distribution is $\pi$.
 The standard approach to infer model parameters is the Baum-Welch Algorithm \citep{Baum:1972}.

 In addition to the standard HMM, we considered a variety of statistically richer Markov models.
-More complicated and longer range dependence structures were modeled using higher-order Markov models (k-HMMs), where k specifies the order of dependence, and Autoregressive HMMs (ARHMMs).
-Time varying transition probabilities were modeled via Left-Right HMMs (LRHMMs), hidden semi-Markov models (HSMMs), and Non-stationary HMMs (NSHMMs).
-More complex hierarchical state structure was modeled using two hidden state Markov models (THSMMs), factorial HMMs (FHMMs), and Layered HMMs (LHMMs).
+More complicated and longer range dependence structures were modeled using higher-order Markov models (k-HMMs, \citep{Mari:Schott:2001}), where k specifies the order of dependence, and Autoregressive HMMs (ARHMMs, \citep{Rabiner:1989,Guan:EtAl:2016}).
+Time varying transition probabilities were modeled via Left-Right HMMs (LRHMMs) and hidden semi-Markov models (HSMMs, \citep{Yu:2010,Murphy:2002}).
+More complex hierarchical state structure was modeled using two state hidden Markov models (TSHMMs), factorial HMMs (FHMMs, \citep{Ghahramani:Jordan:1997}), and Layered HMMs (LHMMs, \citep{Oliver:EtAl:2004}).
 Time-Varying Autoregression (TVAR) models were explored to model the non-stationarity and periodicity of the note pitches for the original pieces.
-We provide a brief summary of each of the models below.

-{\em k-HMMs} specify the state transition probabilities based on the present and past (k-1)-states rather than just the current state.
-For example the likelihood of a 2-HMM can be specified as

-The Baum-Welch algorithm for parameter inference can be easily extended to these higher order models \citep{Mari:Schott:2001}.

-{\em ARHMMs} are extremely common in time series applications \citep{Rabiner:1989,Guan:EtAl:2016} and in our setting allow each note to depend not just on the hidden state at time $t$ but also on the previous observed note .
-The likelihood for the ARHMM model is

-{\em LRHMMs} adapt standard HMMs by constraining the state transition matrix to be upper triangular.
-This constraint allows for time varying transitions as the chain starts at an initial state and traverses a set of intermediate states and terminates at a final state without being able to go ``backwards."

-{\em HSMMs} explicitly model time varying transitions by modeling the duration for each hidden state.
-This relaxes the stationarity condition of standard HMMs and specifies a semi-Markov chain \citep{Yu:2010,Murphy:2002}.
-The motivation for HSMMs in music is that we might expect for a piece to remain in the same state over the course of a few bars, for example over a motif, and the HSMM allows us to model this variable state duration.
-The likelihood for a hidden semi-Markov model can be specified as

-here $d_t$ is a random count that determines the duration of state $z_t$, $T' = \sum_{t=1}^T d_t$ is length of the observed sequence, and $j_t$ is the index of the first observation generated from hidden state $z_t$ with $j_t = \sum_{j=1}^{t} d_j$ for $t>1$.
-Note in this model the sequence generating process $d_{1:T}$ also needs to be specified and its parameters need to be inferred.

-{\em NSHMMs} also model time varying state durations explicitly by specifying the duration of state transition probabilities as functions of time \citep{Djuric:Chun:1999,Sin:Kim:1995}.
-The model specification and properties of NSHMMs are very similar to that of HSMMs, however inference in NSHMMs can be more tractable than for HSMMs \citep{Djuric:Chun:1999,Sin:Kim:1995,Djuric:Chun:2002}.
-We will use the Markov chain Monte Carlo (MCMC) algorithm specified in \cite{Djuric:Chun:2002} for parameter inference.

-{\em TSHMMs} impose a hierarchical structure on the hidden states by considering two hidden states $r,s$ where $s_t$ is conditionally dependent on both its previous state $s_{t-1}$ and the current state of $r$, while $r_t$ is only dependent on its previous state $r_{t-1}$.
-The likelihood for this model is

-A derivation of the Baum-Welch Algorithm for parameter inference for this model is given in \autoref{appA}.